sebmarkbage/ecmascript-scoped-constructor-arguments/README.md

 Scoped Constructor Arguments for ECMAScript Classes
 ---------------------------------------------------

-The proposed [Class Instance Fields](https://github.com/jeffmo/es-class-fields-and-static-properties) leaves one question open: How do you create constant fields with access to constructor arguments.
+The proposed [Class Instance Fields](https://github.com/jeffmo/es-class-fields-and-static-properties) leaves one question open: How do you create constant fields with access to constructor arguments?

 This is an idea for a syntactical feature that can address this.